Policies And Procedures To Identify Domestic Abuse

-The bill adds domestic abuse, when a child's parent, legal guardian, or custodian exposes a child to their perpetration of domestic abuse, to the definition of child abuse or neglect.
-The bill establishes a domestic abuse task force (task force) that will develop a statutory definition for the Colorado Children's Code to define "domestic abuse".
+Current law does not expressly recognize domestic abuse as a form of child abuse or neglect.
+The act establishes a domestic abuse task force (task force) that will develop a statutory definition for the Colorado Children's Code to define "domestic abuse".
 The statutory definition should recognize the impact domestic abuse may have on the emotional and developmental well-being of a child.
 The task force shall review recommendations from the department of human services' domestic violence program and child welfare workgroup (workgroup) to develop the statutory definition.
-The bill requires the department of human services (department) to report the recommended definition to committees of the general assembly no later than December 2022.
+The act requires the department of human services (department) to report the recommended definition to committees of the general assembly no later than December 2022.

-of human services to promulgate rules based on recommendations from the workgroup to create, implement, and update assessment policies, procedures, and training standards for child welfare caseworkers to recognize, respond to, and assess situations when a child's parent, legal guardian, or custodian exposes a child to their perpetration of domestic abuse child abuse or neglect related to domestic abuse while appropriately considering the role of the non-abusive caregiver, the abusive parent, and cultural considerations.
+Under current law, child welfare caseworkers do not have established training policies or assessment procedures to identify and assess situations when a child's parent, legal guardian, or custodian exposes a child to their perpetration of domestic abuse.
+The act requires the department to promulgate rules based on recommendations from the workgroup to create, implement, and update assessment policies, procedures, and training standards for child welfare caseworkers to recognize, respond to, and assess child abuse or neglect related to domestic abuse while appropriately considering the role of the non-abusive caregiver, the abusive parent, and cultural considerations.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)